Sequenza III: Music

 Sequenza III takes about 8 minutes to perform.
 The text is fragmented into words and further into syllables and sounds of vowels and consonants.
 The composer used the voice not only for singing, making the piece a form of musical theatre.
 He marked 15 vocal techniques such as "salvoes of laughter" and "tongue-trill against the upper lip" and 44 agogic expressions such as "dreamy", "ecstatic" and "fading away".
 A reviewer described it as a "solo roller coaster" in which "scraps of words and breathing exercises are contrasted like in a vocal comic; in this music-theatrical show-piece, raging coloraturas, laughter and coughing attacks swirl together".
 Humming, speaking, whispering, breathing and mouth sounds are combined with "singing that is driven to exaltation".
 Performance instructions lead to a scenic quality including mimic, hand and body movements, "perceived as imaginary theatre".

 Recordings

-Berberian performed Sequenza III in the US in 1969 for a collection of Berio's works by that also contained Sequenza VII for oboe, played by dedicatee Heinz Holliger, and pieces played by members of the Juilliard Ensemble when Berio was teaching at members of the Juilliard School.
+Berberian performed Sequenza III in the US in 1969 for a collection of Berio's works that also contained Sequenza VII for oboe, played by dedicatee Heinz Holliger, and pieces played by members of the Juilliard Ensemble when Berio was teaching at members of the Juilliard School.
 It was recorded as part of Deutsche Grammophon's first complete recording of the Sequenze in 1995, with members of the Ensemble intercontemporain.
 It was recorded in two 2006 complete recordings of the series, one by Naxos with mostly Canadian musicians, performed by Tony Arnold, and by Mode Records, performed by Isabelle Ganz.
 Lucile Richardot recorded it in 2021 a collection of vocal works by Berio, Berio to Sing.